by Daniel Schaffer and Phillip Compeau

 We will go through each of the settings offered and briefly explain them as well as what we are going to choose.

-• Orientation.
-Set to “fr”.
+• Select orientation of reads: Set to “FR(-><-)”.
 Remember that the convention is to always read DNA in the 5’ to 3’ direction.
-In forward-reverse read pairs, the first read is taken from one strand, and its pair is taken from the opposing strand, as the following figure illustrates.
+In forward-reverse read pairs, the first read is taken from one strand, and its pair is taken from the opposing strand, as the figure below illustrates.

 Figure: In “forward-reverse” reads, the first read is taken from one strand, and the second read comes from the opposing strand.
 Source: https://bit.ly/3dyv47n.

 • Output final assembly graph (contigs)?
-Set to “Yes” as we would love to know the finalassembly graph produced by SPAdes.
+Set to “Yes”

-• Email notification?
-We suggest setting to “Yes” so that you can leave this running andget notified when it’s done.
+• Email notification: We suggest setting to “Yes” so that you can leave this running andget notified when it’s done.

 You are now ready to go!
-Click “Execute”.
+Click “Run Tool”.
 SPAdes should take 15-20 minutes to finish.

 Analyzing the results of our assembly